 While a renovation usually involves more than one of these motivations, it is important to understand which is the primary driver in order to adopt the right strategy for the renovation.

 When an old building has no historical significance and no redeeming aesthetic qualities, but has a sound structure, a decision is sometimes made to renovate and modernise its appearance, usually in conjunction with changes to the internal functional planning.
 The assumption behind this decision is often that this is a cheaper alternative to new construction, but the need for continuous occupation could also be a major factor.
-Figures 2, 3 and 4 show various stages of one such house renovation.
+Below Figures 1, 2 and 3 show various stages of one such house renovation.

 Our increasing awareness of sustainability issues has for many years now been driving a wave of building renovations with the aim of upgrading to reduce energy costs and eliminate adverse health issues.
 This often involves a strong focus on increased insulation, resolving damp-proofing issues, providing adequate ventilation, replacing and improving building service runs, and replacing components found to be toxic.